segmentio/segment-docs/connections/destinations/catalog/faq/how-do-i-setup-a-dynamic-coupon-program-to-reward-loyal-customers/index.md

 ## Define the cohort in Customer.io

 Now we define the specific cohort in Customer.io as per our conditions listed earlier: someone who spends over $20 per order and shops over twice a month.
-In Customer.io, go to “Segments” and “Create Segment”:
+In Customer.io, go to "Segments" and "Create Segment":

 ![](../images/asset_kTaK5L7l.png)

 After this cohort is created, then when a customer makes the third purchase in a month and it’s over $20, then she will be added to this segment.

-Next, we’ll create a “segment trigger campaign”, where Customer.io will send a message the first time someone enters a segment.
+Next, we’ll create a "segment trigger campaign", where Customer.io will send a message the first time someone enters a segment.
 The segment in this case will be the one we just created: Coupon Loyalty Experiment.

 ![](../images/asset_lE6v8cXN.png)